 As I’ve mentioned earlier, the body likes to adapt to the position that we spend the most time in.
 For example, if you:

 - sit behind the desk for 6-10 hours every day

 - roll your shoulder forward

-Than will become your default position.
-Which means your running will look look that, too.
+Then will become your default position.
+This means your running will look that, too.

 Do Professional Runners Do Yoga?

-In fact, if you spend some time on YouTube, you can stumble upon Tianna Bartoletta YouTube channel, where she shares who important is stretching and yoga for her.
+In fact, if you spend some time on YouTube, you can stumble upon Tianna Bartoletta YouTube channel, where she shares how important is stretching and yoga for her.

 “I absolutely do love yoga.

 For me, yoga is not about stretching, but more of a spiritual practice.

 The goal is to generate the connection between mind and the body”